cockroachlabs/developer-success/import-backup-restore.md

 Time: 70ms
 ```

+Great work!
+You have successfully imported the full database.

 Next, let's look at importing just a single table.

 Drop the `employees_pg` table and then import from the single table dump: